gthvn1/frameforge/Readme.md

 ## Usage

-- To build the project: `make build`
+- To build the project: `zig build`
-- To run it: `make run`
+- To run it: `zig build run`
-- To run the OCaml server frameforge: `make run_frameforge`
+- To run the OCaml server frameforge: `./frameforge/_build/default/bin/main.exe`
-- To run the Go client ethproxy: `make run_ethproxy`
+- To run the Zig client ethproxy: `./zig-out/bin/ethproxy`